DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization

-Additionally, we analyze and compare the algorithms' performance by applying the performance profiles~\cite{Dolan2002} to the convergence test~\eqref{eq:pe}.
-Performance profiles are broadly used for benchmarking and evaluating different solvers' performance when running on a large set of problems.
-Benchmark results are generated by running a specific algorithm $\upsilon$ (from a group of algorithms $\mathcal{V}$ under consideration) for each problem $p$ from a benchmark set $\mathcal{P}$ and recording the performance measure of interest.
-Such measures could be, e.g., the number of function evaluations, the computation time, the number of iterations, or the memory used.
-In our case, we used a number of function evaluations and the execution (computation) time criteria.
+Additionally, we analyze and compare the algorithms' performance by applying the data profiles~\cite{More2009} to the convergence test~\eqref{eq:pe}.
+The data profile is a popular and widely used tool for benchmarking and evaluating the performance of several algorithms (solvers) when run on a large problem set.
+Benchmark results are generated by running a certain algorithm $v$ (from a set of algorithms $\mathcal{V}$ under consideration) for each problem $u$ from a benchmark set $\mathcal{U}$ and recording the performance measure of interest.
+The performance measure could be, for example, the number of function evaluations, the computation time, the number of iterations, or the memory used.
+We used a number of function evaluations and the execution (computation) time criteria.